HydroModPy/HydroModPy/docs/developers/architecture.md

 # Architecture (layer matrix)

-HydroModPy is structured as a strict layered DAG.
-Each top-level package under `hydromodpy/` is a layer; imports flow downward only.
+HydroModPy is structured by a strict layer matrix.
+Each top-level package under `hydromodpy/` is a layer; imports follow the allowed matrix.
 The layer contract is the canonical source of truth for v1.0.

 - Authoritative spec: this document.